Santa Rosa Juvenile Defense Attorney

 - Over a decade of aggressive, client-focused advocacy

-- Voted one of 10 Best Criminal Law Attorneys by the American Institute of Criminal Law Attorneys (AIOCLA)
+- Voted one of the 10 Best Criminal Law Attorneys by the American Institute of Criminal Law Attorneys (AIOCLA)

 A juvenile misdemeanor conviction can result in: